Q. Once a candidate completes all three exams, what other requirements are there in order to receive the CMT

 - The MTA does not want to create ‘classes’ of CMT charterholders.
 If candidates were provided with scores, employers may want to hire only the highest scoring candidates.

 - The goal of these exams is to learn the material, to pass each level of the exam, and to earn the coveted CMT charter.
 The association has no mission for creating an incentive for one passing candidate to be recognized as relatively stronger in any way to another passing candidate based on their exam scores.

 Q. Is there a process for challenging a failing score?

 No. The association’s judgement is final.
 There is no process for challenging a failing score.
 The grading process, as previously mentioned, is very thorough.
-Levels I and II are machine graded, and all borderline Level III exams are thoroughly reviewed.
+Levels I and II are machine graded, and all Level III exams are carefully reviewed and double-checked.

 Q. Is there a review process for exam scores?